-The data about 249 snake envenomation cases were collected during the 13 year period, 19.15 on average per year.
-Of those, 30 patients (12%) were treated in primary health care, and 219 (88%) were hospitalized.
-Antivenom was given to 234 (94%) bitten persons.
-In all cases, we used the Viekvin® equine antiserum produced by the Torlak Institute of Virology, Vaccines and Sera (5 mL vials).
+The data about 249 snake envenomation cases were collected for 13 years, 19.15 on average.
+Of those, 30 patients (12.0%) were treated in primary health care, and 219 (88.0%) were hospitalized.
+Antivenom was given to 234 (94.0%) bitten persons.
+In all cases, we used the Viekvin® equine antiserum produced by the "Torlak" Institute of Virology, Vaccines and Sera (5 mL vials).
 According to the producer, 1 mL of the preparation can neutralize at least 100 LD50 of V. ammodytes venom and 50 LD50 of V. berus venom [20].
-The serum was administered subcutaneously or intramuscularly to all the patients.
+To all our patients the serum was administered subcutaneously or intramuscularly.
 In 115 (46.2%) cases, symptomatic therapy was administered (antiedematose and analgesic medications).
-Antibiotics were given to 132 (53%), and corticosteroids to 54 (21.2%) patients.
-Anti-tetanus protection was given to all patients who had not previously been vaccinated (204: 81.9%).
-In five cases (2%), local necroses developed, which were surgically treated.
-The 21 (8.4%) patients with the most severe symptoms were treated at the Intensive Care Unit for 24-48 hours, and were later transferred to the ward for further observation.
+Antibiotics were given to 132 (53.0%), and corticosteroids to 54 (21.2%) patients.
+Antitetanus protection was given to all patients who had not previously been vaccinated (204: 81.9%).
+In five cases (2.0%), local necroses developed, which were surgically treated.
+The 21

+(8.4%) patients with the most severe symptoms were treated in the Intensive Care Unit for 24-48 hours and were later hospitalized in the Department for further observation.

 In Table 1, we provided the numbers and percentages of the main manifestations of snake venom poisonings.
 Almost a quarter of patients experienced nausea, vomiting, and diarrhoea.
-Thrombocytopenia ($< 150 \times 10^{9}$ /L) was the second most frequent manifestation of envenomation.
+Thrombocytopenia (< 150×109/L) was the second most frequent manifestation of envenomation.
 Acute renal failure was accompanied by elevated urea and creatinine, hypokalemia, and proteinuria.
-Liver damage manifested as
+Liver damage manifested as elevated levels of liver enzymes AST and ALT.

-Table 1.
-Symptoms and signs in organ systems, and abnormalities in laboratory analyses, in the patients treated for snakebites in the Užice General Hospital elevated levels of liver enzymes alanine aminotransferase and aspartate aminotransferase.
 Visible bleeding expressed as petechiae and hematomas, rarely as hematuria; in only one patient bleeding from the digestive tract was recorded (hematemesis and melena).
-Neurotoxic symptoms expressed as transient limb pareses at the bites sites.
+Neurotoxic symptoms expressed as transient limb pareses at the places of bites.